chromaxyz/reflex/docs/IMPLEMENTERS.md

 ## Implementing

-In order to use the Reflex framework there are multiple abstract contracts you have to inherit as follows:
+In order to use the Reflex framework there are multiple abstract contracts one has to inherit as follows:

 ```solidity
 // SPDX-License-Identifier: AGPL-3.0-only